Please note that you will need a visa for any stay in the United Kingdom.

 Country Group 3

-300 Euros funding per month: Bulgaria, Estonia, Latvia, Lithuania, Malta, Macedonia, Poland, Romania, Slovakia, Hungary
+640 euros in funding per month: Bulgaria, Estonia, Croatia, Latvia, Lithuania, North Macedonia, Poland, Romania, Serbia, Slovakia, Slovenia, Czech Republic, Turkey, Hungary

 Which internships are funded?